 The symbols in your package should have unique names to avoid multiple packages having the same name that can override each other.
 The conventional practice is that all your symbol's names in your mode should be prefixed by your mode name, or a abbreviation of your mode name.

 This is also important reason that you should choose a unique name for your mode.

 For example, if you look at the source code of

 mode-name is a built-in buffer local variable.
 When in a major mode, the value of the variable mode-name is displayed in the status bar (the “mode line”).
-This value should be a short label that conveys to users the purpose of the mode.
-For example, in html-mode, the value is “HTML”.
-In perl-mode, the value is “Perl”.
-In cperl-mode, the value is “CPerl”.
-In nxml-mode, the value “nXML”. (try calling describe-variable to see what is the current value)
+This name is intended to be human friendly indication of what language they are working with.

 Emacs and Elisp does not enforce a relation of your mode's name and the file name.
-For example, your can have your mode named “mylsl-mode”, while the file name can be “lsl_mode_by_David.el” or “lsl_mode_v1.4.el”.
+For example, your can have your mode named “mymath-mode”, while the file name can be “math_mode_by_David.el” or “math_mode_v1.4.el”.

 Normally, you just name your file the same as the value of the variable major-mode defined in your package.
-So, for example, if you have “mylsl-mode”, then the file can be “mylsl-mode.el”.
+So, for example, if you have “mymath-mode”, then the file can be “mymath-mode.el”.
 This is how majority of major mode package's files are named.

 Elisp file's name can be a little flexible.
 A version number in the file name is common.
 If your package has more than one file, you can name them anything appropriate to the file's purpose.

 What's the difference between library, package, features?
 And what's the difference between load-file, load, require, autoload?